 Second, the method I showcase for this recipe produces the best crispy fritters.
 They are perfectly crispy on the outside, and soft and tender on the inside.

-Third, this is the perfect fried dish for not just a meal, but also can be used for an appetizer.
+Third, this is the perfect fried dish for not just a meal, but also can be used as an appetizer.

 - Salmon- I used canned salmon, but I will also show below how to use fresh salmon.